hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 ### instance.createToken()

-Use this method to get a token generated from the hosted fields values.
-This token can be securely sent to your server to call the order API.
+Use this function to get a token generated from the Hosted Fields values.
+This token can be securely sent to your server to call the [HiPay Order API](https://developer.hipay.com/doc-api/enterprise/gateway/#!/payments/requestNewOrder).

 When successful, it returns the same object as [hipay.tokenize()](#hipay-sdk-js-reference-the-hipay-instance-hipaytokenizeparams).
 <br>
-In case of an error, it returns a `translated error message` as text. <small>(e.g.: 'Card number is missing')</small>
+In case of an error, it returns a `translated error message` as text <small>(e.g.: 'Card number is missing').</small>

 ```js